suhasAkamai/cli-accessrevocation/README.md

                         Output type {json, text}.
 Default is text
 ```

-#### Get token details from  the blacklist
+#### Get token details from  the blocklist
-This shows how to get token or identifier details from the blacklist
+This shows how to get token or identifier details from the blocklist
 ```
-$ akamai akamai accessrevocation get-token-details 44 sqatest5
+$ akamai accessrevocation get-token-details 44 sqatest5

 +-----------------------------------------------+--------------------------------+
 |                  Identifier                   |              TTL               |